camunda/camunda-docs-cawemo/content/technical-guide/integrations/modeler.md

 # Installation

+To install the plugin, you'll need to download and extract a .zip file.

+### Download

+You can download the current version of the plugin here: https://camunda.org/enterprise-release/cawemo/cloud-connect-modeler-plugin/cloud-connect-1.0.0.zip

+Should you require a different version, you can look for it here: https://camunda.org/enterprise-release/cawemo/cloud-connect-modeler-plugin/

+### Extract

-To install the plugin, unzip the `cloud-connect` folder into your Camunda Modeler `plugins folder`, depending on the operating system you are using you can find your `plugins folder` here:
+Extract the downloaded `cloud-connect-1.0.0.zip` into it's own folder, into your Camunda Modeler `plugins folder` (example: `".../plugins/cloud-connect/"` should then contain the contents of the .zip file you downloaded), depending on the operating system you are using you can find your `plugins folder` here:

 #### Windows: